jupyterhub/jupyterhub/docs/source/reference/spawners.md

 c.Spawner.apply_user_options = {"image_input": "image", "debug_checkbox": "debug"}
 ```

-The `simple` options_from_form does the very simplest interpretation of an html form,
+`options_from_form = "simple"` uses a built-in method to do the very simplest interpretation of an html form,
 casting the lists of strings to single strings by getting the first item when there is only one.
 The only extra processing it performs is casting the checkbox value of `on` to True.